kjph/sqlenergy/doc/appArchitecture.rst

 The application is packaged in the module ``app`` under the ``sqlenergy`` directory, and serves as the interface for the core functionality provided in the ``core`` module.

-A simple Model and ViewModel architecture is presented, where the Model contains the relevant data for core functionality, whilst modular ViewModels manage both the interface and event handlers for a particular grouping of functions.
+A simple Model, View, and ViewModel architecture (MVVW) is presented, where the Model contains the relevant data for core functionality, whilst modular ViewModels manage both the interface and event handlers for a particular grouping of functions.
 A simple View component groups together the modular ViewModels together.